NeoDevDe/SvenCoop-Development/@Mapping/@test_ammo_weaps/actual_new/readme.txt

 NOTE: function 'g_PlayerFuncs.GetAmmoIndex('<ammo name>') is bugged !
 It works correctly, if no custom entites are registered.
 After registering of TH weapons, this function does not return for all valid ammo type a valid index.
-But with command '/giveall' and '/equipedweaps' all ammo types with indexes will be displayed.
+Quick test with command '/ammodefs', which checks all defined ammo types, but the function does not reply all in server defined ammo types.
+Verify the missing ammo types with command '/giveall' and '/equipedweaps', which show all ammo types with indexes.